OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6103.rst

 The following issues has been solved in 6.10.3:

 - `Fix an error when downloading images from HTTP-based marketplaces caused by a missing trailing slash in the ENDPOINT attribute <https://github.com/OpenNebula/one/issues/6619>`__.

+The following issues have been solved in the Sunstone Web UI:

+- `Fix currency symbol not displaying <https://github.com/OpenNebula/one/issues/6846>`__.
 - `Fix making available "Flush" button on FSunstone to resched all VMs in another hosts <https://github.com/OpenNebula/one/issues/6763>`__.